BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 engineering, construction, and builders standard of care related expert designations, the Shingleton, Michigan Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides building related litigation support and expert witness services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-Employing in house resources which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings national experience and local capabilities to Shingleton and the surrounding areas.
+With over four thousand construction related expert witness designations, the Shingleton, Michigan Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides building related litigation support and expert witness services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+Employing in house resources which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings national experience and local capabilities to Shingleton and the surrounding areas.

 Construction Expert Witness News & Info